denbeigh2000/goi3bar/README.md

 ```
 goi3bar --config-path $HOME/.i3/config.json
 ```
-**NB**: While input through stdin is supported in this version, it will be removed in a future revision - I am working on support for click events in a feature branch (it's almost ready - check it out!) which needs to read from stdin, and we can't read from stdin after reading EOF.

 Set this as the `status_command` field in `~/.i3/config`.

+**NB**: Input through stdin is no longer supported following the introduction of click event support, due to needing stdin to listen for events

 ### Basic configuration